Is homeownership in my immediate future?

 What if I change my mind about my home purchase?

-If a buyer is experiencing remorse about his/her purchase, chances are he/she would be forfeiting his/her earnest money deposit (the escrow monies put down to secure the offer).
-If there is a good reason to back out of the deal, such as an unsatisfactory home inspection or a property not appraising for the purchase price, then the buyer is free to walk away from the transaction and have his/her escrow deposit returned.
+If a buyer is experiencing remorse about their purchase, chances are they would be forfeiting their earnest money deposit (the escrow monies put down to secure the offer).
+If there is a good reason to back out of the deal, such as an unsatisfactory home inspection or a property not appraising for the purchase price, then the buyer is free to walk away from the transaction and have their escrow deposit returned.